What is coasteering?

 Only the ultimate all-round fitness activity to build strength and co-ordination, and burn calories.
 Who needs the gym?

 Changing tides, waves and wildlife make every coasteering trip unique.
 One minute you might be swimming lazily past the scenery, the next you could be rinsed in Neptune’s own washing machine.
 You might see peregrine falcons and swim with a seal.
 Over an average two-hour session you’ll probably scramble over rocks, swim into canyons, explore caves, bodysurf the breakers, peer into rockpools, learn about geology and leap off a cliff.

 Along with a sense of adventure the crucial kit includes; a swimsuit to go under your wetsuit, a pair of old trainers to protect your feet and grip the rocks, a bouyancy aid and a helmet.

-We always recommend you go with a trained guide that can supply all the right equipment and be well experience in terms of the local coastline, the weather and tide times.
+We always recommend you go with a trained guide that can supply all the right equipment and be well experienced in terms of the local coastline, the weather and tide times.

 Coasteering without an accredited guide can be dangerous.
-Visit Wales have details of many accredited coasteering providers who can ensure that your coasteering adventure can be enjoyed safely.
+Find details of many accredited coasteering providers who can ensure that your coasteering adventure can be enjoyed safely.